GabrielFlores8227/Docker-Certified-Associate/README.md

 docker trust signer add --key <KEY_FILE> <SIGNER_NAME> <REPO>
 ```

-Sign an image and pish it to registry.
+Sign an image and push it to your registry.

 ```bash
 docker trust sign <REPO>:<TAG>